openstack/openstacksdk/doc/source/user/config/configuration.rst

 .. note::

-    This is a toy example: by their very definition TOTP token's are short-lived.
-You are unlikely to store them in a `clouds.yaml` file.
+    This is a toy example: by their very definition TOTP tokens are short-lived.
+You are unlikely to store them in a ``clouds.yaml`` file.
     Instead, you would likely pass the TOTP token via the command line (``--os-passcode``) or as an environment variable (``OS_PASSCODE``).